 Patty Ballinger earned her Bachelor of Arts Degree in Music Education from Graceland University in Iowa, Master of Music Degree in Organ Performance from University of Missouri in Kansas City, and took further studies in Choral Conducting and Rehearsal Techniques from Westminster Choir College in Princeton, New Jersey.
 She taught seven years of Elementary School general music in the Kansas City, Missouri area.
 From 1991 to 2019 she was Choral Director at Fallston High School in Harford County, Maryland.
 Patty is an ordained minister of Community of Christ and serves as musician and in other ministerial capacities.
 She also serves on the Board of Camp Opportunity, a not-for-profit organization that offers a residential summer camp and several mid-year activities to children ages 8-11 who have suffered abuse.
 Patty lives in Harford County with her husband, Gary.
 They have four children and four grandchildren.
 Patty joined Deer Creek Chorale in January of 2018 but her Fallston High School Choirs have collaborated with Deer Creek for several years.
 She is happy to belong to DCC; for the joy of performing quality literature with a wonderful team, to support the Fine Arts and the availability of a great Community Chorus in this area, to serve the community with a group of geneous-hearted people.

 Kathy has recently “semi” retired from her job as a Flight Attendant where she worked for over 17 years.
-She has a daughter who is a professional pilot (Captain) and continues the family’s love for aviation.
+She has a daughter who is a professional pilot and continues the family’s love for aviation.
 Now that Kathy has come in for a landing she returns to what she has always loved….music!
 As a child she admired her father’s gift for singing.
 He sang throughout his life in church and in auditioned choirs.
-After losing her father in 2013 Kathy decided to “carry the torch” in his name and joined the DCC in 2014.
+After losing her father in 2013, Kathy decided to “pickup the baton” in his name and joined the DCC in 2014.
 She continues to sing merrily as an Alto in both the DCC and the Chamber Choir.

 Kathy earned her B.S. as a Maryland Terrapin and through the years has worked in the Hospitality industry.
 Over the years she has been involved in a number of music and theater productions in Washington, Minnesota, Maryland, and Germany where she lived for 2 years.
 Kathy loves animals and is currently a volunteer at a local animal rescue.
 She lives with her husband Mike and cat Kittybear in Parkton, MD.